 Through the implementation of an externally certified mass balance chain of custody method, it is possible to trace the flow of sustainable materials through complex value chains and attribute it based on verifiable bookkeeping.

-"These three production sites can process sustainable feedstocks from our ISCC PLUS certified crackers to make circular or bio-circular polyols.
+"These six production sites can process sustainable feedstocks from our ISCC PLUS certified crackers to make circular or bio-circular polyols through the mass balance approach.
 Customers looking for low carbon and circular solutions can put them to use without the need for product re-qualification."

 - Marcel Moeller, Global Sustainability Director,